 - Peanut butter (or any other nut butter such as almond butter) on wholemeal toast

 - Scrambled or poached eggs on wholemeal toast

 - Scrambled tofu on wholemeal toast

-- Avocado on wholemeal toast
+- Avocado toast (wholemeal, obviously)

 - Low fat or meat free sausages, grilled tomatoes and mushrooms

 Excess sugar doesn’t just mess with our energy levels and potentially lead to type 2 diabetes and piling on the pounds.
 It’s also an inflammatory food, which means that consuming lots of it can lead to a build up of inflammation in the body.